ElementAI/haven_old/README.md

 ##### 2.2 Using the orkestrator

-The following script uses the orkestrator to run all the experiments in parallel.
-Note that you will be able to view their status and logs using the visualization script in Section 4.
+The orkestrator allows us to run all the experiments in parallel.
+Note that we will be able to view their status and logs using the visualization script in Section 4.
 To request access to the orkestrator please visit the [orkestrator website](https://www.elementai.com/products/ork).

-First,  a job configuration needs to be set and added to [`trainval.py`](https://github.com/ElementAI/haven/tree/master/examples/minimal/trainval.py) (see example),
+Define a job configuration  and add it to [`trainval.py`](https://github.com/ElementAI/haven/tree/master/examples/minimal/trainval.py) (see example),

 ```
-job_config = {'volume': <volume>,
+job_config = {'data': <data>,
             'image': <docker image>,
             'bid': '1',
             'restartable': '1',